Lower Secondary School Development Program

 In Cambodia, only 40% of Cambodian children make it to Grade 9.
 Of the students who do enrol in lower secondary school (grades 7-9), 22% drop out before graduating.
 This is not because education is not valued.
 In fact, through our community consultations we know that residents care deeply about educational opportunities for their children.
 The main drivers for these enrolment and dropout rates are economic:

 - In rural communities, schools may be too far away for children to walk.
-The lack of a bicycle can mean the difference between going to school or not.
+Lack of a bicycle can mean the difference between going to school or not.

 - Poverty also impacts enrollment and dropout rates.
 As children grow up, their ability to contribute to family income increases.